-2017 Microsoft Imagine Cup: ABUAD students to represent Nigeria at regional finals - Nigeria Today
+2017 Microsoft Imagine Cup: ABUAD Students to represent Nigeria at Regional Finals - Nigeria Today

-Team Beacon from the Afe Babalola University, Ado-Ekiti will be representing Nigeria at the Middle East and Africa regional finals of Imagine Cup which begins Thursday (18/05/2017) in Beirut, Lebanon, till Friday this week.
+Team Beacon from the Afe Babalola University, Ado-Ekiti will be representing Nigeria at the Middle East and Africa regional finals of Imagine Cup holding in Beirut, Lebanon, on the 18th and 19th of May 2017.

+The National finals which took place at Microsoft office saw Team Excel, Team Crimson, Team P.E.C.K, Team Beacon and Team Samaritan pitch their ideas against one another.

 Imagine Cup is Microsoft’s flagship developer competition that is held every year on a global scale.
 The competition provides opportunities for students across all disciplines to team up and use their creativity, passion, and knowledge of technology to create applications, games and integrate solutions that can change the way we live, work and play.

 “ We envision Beacon as the world’s go-to platform for emergencies.
 We want to change the world by saving lives, one emergency at a time.
-We believe that this dream will become a reality,” he said.
+By Gods grace, we believe that this dream will become a reality,” he said.

 Other solutions developed from other teams that participated include; Karme, Crimson, Unmanned Ground Vehicle and Empathie.